classilla/totp-c64/README.md

 does not advance, your CIA #1 may not be functioning correctly, or it may not be getting a proper TOD signal from the 9V AC line.
 This signal passes through a 2.7V Zener diode and a 74LS08 or 74LS14 or equivalent.
 If either is defective, the TOD clock will fail to advance.
+The clock adjusts for either 50Hz or 60Hz mains.

 TOTP-C64 currently only supports the CMD real-time clock and compatible implementations, though other supported devices are in the works (and pull